 Current Problems with Dam Rehabilitation

-As housing developments continuekeep encroaching on former farm land, numerous old numerous old farm ponds and dams are incorporated into new residential communities.
+As housing developments keep encroaching on former farm land, numerous old farm ponds and dams are incorporated into new residential communities.
 Well-placed water features elevate property values and serve to beautify communities when they are properly attended.
 People love to have a body of water retained within the community.
-The aesthetics, value, and green space within the community are all enhanced with robust water bodiessuch a water body.
-The marked benefits of fully functional dams manifest as recreational areas, flood control, water storage, mine tailings, hydropower, and debris control.
+The aesthetics, value, and green space within the community are all enhanced with robust water bodies.
+The many benefits of fully functional dams manifest as recreational areas, flood control, water storage, mine tailings, hydropower, and debris control.

 Unfortunately a lot of these old farm ponds have dams that were constructed with cheap materials such as corrugated metal pipes for controlling the water level within the pond.
 Sometimes the property developer upgrades the farm pond and dam, sometimes the developer does not spend the money on any upgrades.
 Sometimes these ponds are used for stormwater retention, but the riser within the pond is not upgraded to meet the capacity of the new flows entering the pond.